NOAA-EPIC/ufs-data-tracking-bot/README.md

 * rt.sh is read, preprocessed & extracts the timestamps of the relevant UFS datasets which has been pushed on GitHub.
 * Generates a file containing the datasets' timestamps
 * Program will compare the last log file with the most recent file containing the datasets' timestamps.

+This bot will be able to perform the following actions:
+* Multi-threading & partitioning to the datasets to assist in the optimization in uploading performance of the datasets from on-prem to cloud as it tracks the PR'd timestamped dataset updates pushed by developers & approved by code manager(s) of the UFS-WM.

 __Future Capabilities:__
 Will be integrated with another script, which will perform the 2 months window shift of datasets to maintain the NOAA development teams' code managers current practice and fulfill the stored data requirements.